Razumovsky

-The House of Razumovsky or Rozumovsky (Разумовский, Ukrainian: Розумовський, German: Razumofsky) is the name Imperial Russian noble family of Zaporozhian Cossack origin from Siveria.
+The House of Razumovsky or Rozumovsky (Разумовский, Ukrainian: Розумовський, German: Razumofsky) is the name of an Imperial Russian noble family of Zaporozhian Cossack origin from Siveria.
 The main family line became extinct in the 19th century, while its Austrian branch exists to this day.
 The Austrian branch was started by Grigory Razumovsky, who was forced to relocate to the Austrian Empire in 1816, after he received the hereditary title of Prince in 1815 from Francis I, Emperor of Austria.

 History

 The family traces its origin to a khutir called Lemeshi (today a village in Chernihiv Raion, Chernihiv Oblast).

 Yakiv Rozum and his son Hryhoriy were registered Cossacks of the Kiev Regiment.
 Hryhoriy's son, Oleksiy (Alexei), was the first to use the name Rozumovsky.

 Ivan Yakovlevich Rozum was raised to the rank of Count of the Holy Roman Empire by Emperor Charles VII, but died without children.
 His brother, Grigoriy Yakovlevich Rozum, had two children — Kirill and Alexey.
 After Alexey became a favorite of the Russian Empress Elizabeth of Russia, the family name was changed to Razumovsky for all Rozums.
 Notable representatives of the family include: